EuripideH/skill-personal/README2.md

 ## Bouddha-quote
-List of quote from Bouddha
+List of quotes from Bouddha

 ## Description
-Mycroft can tell several famous quotes from Bouhha
+Mycroft can tell several famous quotes from Bouddha

 ## Examples
 * "tell me a quote from Bouddha"